 The Multiplex System provides advanced automation and mobile electrical solutions for your trailer.
-CZone® is a multiplex network system designed to combine multiple signals across a media to reduce wires and simplify end user control.
+CZone[®] is a multiplex network system designed to combine multiple signals across a media to reduce wires and simplify end user control.
 The system combines all desired functions and controls of the trailer into a central location.
 Regional control panels are installed to operate specific areas such as; the bedroom, lavatory, and lounge areas.
 This system communicates through the router to give remote access to the trailer through the Airstream Smart RV Control App.

 Mode buttons allow for a single press of the button to control several features of the trailer.
-Away mode turns off the lights and lowers shades to prepare for departure.
-Onboard mode will turn on lights and lift shades
+Away mode turns off the lights to prepare for departure.
+Onboard mode will turn on the interior lights.